-NOTE: I like to add a few drops of red and yellow food coloring for a peach color, but this is not necessary at all.
-It is also getting a little harder another half day in the freezer, so you might want to only make half a recipe so it will likely be consumed in 1-2 days.
+NOTE: It did get a little harder on day 3, so you might want to only make half a recipe so it will likely be consumed in 1-2 days max.

 More delicious low-carb recipes can be at your fingertips with your very own set of Jennifer Eloff and friends’ best-selling cookbooks LOW CARBING AMONG FRIENDS.
 She has collaborated with famous low-carb Chef George Stella and several other talented chefs to bring you a wealth of delicious recipes you are going to want to try.
 Even a few of my recipes are in her cookbooks!
 Order your 5-volume set TODAY! (available individually) from Amazon or: http://amongfriends.us/order.php

 DISCLAIMER: I do not get paid for this book promotion or for the inclusion of my recipes therein.
 I do so merely because they are GREAT cookbooks any low-carb cook would be proud to add to their cookbook collection.

 1/3 c. granular Splenda

 1 c. frozen or fresh peach slices, chopped fine or pureed

 1 tsp. food grade glycerine (I order at Netrition.com)

 1 T. polydextrose (or 2 tsp. more glycerine)

 Optional, a couple drops red and yellow food coloring to render the peach color.